 For arranging need base training programmes and to establish strong linkage between training and employment opportunities, review of the training courses in different old ITIs of Tribal Sub-Plan for starting new trades becomes essential.
 Such change over creates enough flexibility in training system and it becomes need oriented.
 It also helps to remove the imbalance between the skills and the training facilities available.
 Such diversification is need based.
 For this purpose an outlay of Rs.
-27.80 Lakhs is approved for Annual Plan 2011-12.
-Approved is not administrative.
+12.00 Lakhs is approved for Annual Plan 2012-13.

-6. VOCATIONAL TRAINING CENTRE IN ITI: For this purpose Rs.
-1795.67 Lakhs are approved for Annual Plan 2011-12.
-Due to change in Technology and Production process as well as specific Trade skilled worker in service sector, to achieve this goal it is necessary to introduce new trades in it is.
+6. VOCATIONAL TRAINING CENTRE IN ITI: Due to change in Technology and Production process as well as specific Trade skilled worker in service sector, to achieve this goal it is necessary to introduce new trades in it is.
 In this Scheme 12 various Schemes are included and implemented in 14 ashram schools.
 The items covered under this scheme are subsistence allowance, stipend for Tribal Students in ITI, Magel Tyala Vyawsai Prashikshan, additional trades for Women in existing it, Hostel facilities for tribal students and construction of Hostel buildings in Tribal Areas.
 For this purpose Rs.
-1795.67 Lakhs are approved for Annual plan 2011-12 out of this Rs.
-1047.13 lakhs are expenditure for upgration of Tribal ITI's & Asharam school in the state.
+500.00 Lakhs are approved for Annual plan 2012-13.